desmid/tickers/README.md

 The demo includes a `pack` script which should be run in the top-level directory.
-It takes the vanilla spreadsheet `Templates/empty.ods`, unpacks it into a directory `t`, injects the code and `manifest.xml` therein, and packs it all back up again into a functioning spreadsheet `test.ods` in the current directory (it does not change the files under Templates).
+It takes the vanilla spreadsheet `Templates/empty.ods`, unpacks it into a directory `t`, injects the code and `manifest.xml`, and packs it all back up again into a functioning spreadsheet `test.ods` in the current directory.

 ### Acknowledgements